Create TIN (3D Analyst)

 • Polygon features can also be specified as mass points and breaklines, along with clip features that define the data area, replace features that define regions with constant z-values (for example, water bodies), and erase features that indicate interior areas where data does not exist.

-• Set the Default TIN Storage Version environment setting to PRE_10.0 if the TIN being created will be used in versions of ArcGIS Desktop earlier than 10.0.
+• Set the Default TIN Storage Version environment to PRE_10.0 if the TIN being created will be used in versions of ArcGIS Desktop earlier than 10.0.

 • Once a TIN dataset is created, you can modify it using the Edit TIN tool to incorporate additional feature-based measurements into the TIN surface.
 You can also use the Delineate TIN Data Area tool to define which TIN triangles constitute the interpolation zone based on the maximum length of a triangle edge.
 The TIN surface can also be modified through interactive editing.